HaiSoftSARL/plesk_mail_autoconfig/README.md

 - Thunderbird autoconfig
 - Outlook autodiscover
-- Apple iOS (config file generator)
+- Apple iOS 4 or later and Mac OS X 10.8 or later (config file generator)

 # How to use